wp-plugins/shortstack-for-wp/readme.txt

 Check your Campaign's settings to see if __Embedding in External Sites__ is enabled.
  See _Embedding_ [on this help page](http://docs.shortstackapp.com/article/179-campaign-settings).

-Note that embedding ShortStack Campaigns is a paid feature.

 = Will you add a feature to ShortStack or this WordPress plugin? =

 Maybe!
 We live on feedback.
 [Send our support team a note!](http://shortstack.zendesk.com/)